The most challenging of our four Keep Fit walks around the Garden is this one

 You then pass an old stone arch which is known as Paxton’s Well.
 200 years ago, this was used to control the water flow down to William Paxton’s Middleton Hall.

-Follow the blue marker posts up the hill and you’ll come across a magnificent wooden bench sited which will allow you to sit and enjoy outstanding views across this former Regency parkland.
+Follow the blue marker posts and arrows up the hill past a wonderfully old oak tree, a pumphouse brick building and eventually you’ll come across a magnificent wooden bench sited which will allow you to sit and enjoy outstanding views across this former Regency parkland.
 Notice the engraved drawings of plants on this – you’ll find these knapweed plants here in the summer.

 At the top of the hill, through a couple of kissing gates, you’ll turn right and walk along the brow of the hill.
 Soon you will have outstanding views across the whole Garden and it’ll give you a great perspective of how the Great Glasshouse sits in the landscape like a giant raindrop, or is it a teardrop.